-We have all woken up feeling unwell and realised we will not be able to go to work.
 Depending on your company policy, you may even find yourself in the GP surgery asking for a fit note from your doctor.
-Usually it’s a five minute conversation that ends with a certificate to comply with HR processes.
+Usually it’s a short conversation that ends with a certificate to comply with HR processes.

 For some individuals and their employers, these short-term absences and minor ailments are manageable and a return to work is quick.
 For others the story can be very different.

 Every year an estimated 141.4 million working days are lost due to sickness or injury in the UK.
 The most common reasons for long-term absence are musculoskeletal or mental health conditions.
 With limited or no access to appropriate support to return to the workplace, many of those living with a long-term health condition can face long periods of absence, or even falling out of work altogether.
 This needs to change.